prplfoundation/prplMesh/CONTRIBUTING.md

 Below the subject line, add a second subject line, followed by the complete commit message and the Signed-off-by.
 During the autosquash rebase, we'll only retain the second commit message (see below).

-In the pull request's web interface, mark the comments that have been addressed as Resolved.
+In the merge request's web interface, mark the comments that have been addressed as Resolved (this should be automatic for specific code related comments; gitlab automatically detects if the code in question has been changed).
 Also mark the comments that are optional as Resolved.
 If you don't take the suggestion directly or you disagree or only apply it in part, don't mark it as Resolved.
 Regularly push your branch.

 There may be several iterations in the review.
-Finally, the pull-request is marked as Approved by the maintainers.
+Finally, the merge request is marked as Approved by the approvers.
 However, it cannot be applied as is because the commits are still "dirty".
 The last step is to perform `git rebase -i --autosquash master`.
 This will apply the fixup commits automatically.